When to Apply Pre-Emergent to your lawn in Fairhaven, MA

 When do you put down crabgrass preventer?

-In Massachusetts, crabgrass preventer goes down in mid to late April when soil temperatures reach about 50–55°F. Forsythia bloom is a reliable local indicator that the timing is right.
+In Massachusetts, crabgrass preventer goes down in mid to late April when soil temperatures reach about 50 to 55 degrees.
+Forsythia bloom is a reliable local indicator that the timing is right.
+We apply that schedule across all properties we maintain in New Bedford, Fairhaven, Acushnet, and Mattapoisett.

 When is the best time to apply herbicide?